djpbarry/Giani/README.md

 # Overview

-GIANI is a FIJI plugin designed to facilitate routine analysis of 3D cell biology image data.
+GIANI is a FIJI plugin designed to facilitate routine analysis of 3D cell biology images.
 Implemented specifically with batch-processing in mind, GIANI is designed to:

 * Read data sets in their native, proprietary format
 * Automatically segment nuclei and cells